 Enjoy Chicago’s Lakefront and Freshwater Beaches

 Whether you are looking to take a bike ride along Lake Shore Drive, a beach volleyball game, or go sailing, Chicago has a surprisingly awesome amount of things to do along the shore.
-The city has more than two dozen beaches and residents as well as visitors flock to the sandy shores and fresh clean water during the summer months.
-Some visitors may even be surprised to see waves like they’d only previously experienced at the ocean but they don’t call Lake Michigan a “Great Lake” for nothing!
+The city has more than two dozen beaches and residents, as well as visitors, flock to the sandy shores and fresh clean water during the summer months.
+Some visitors may even be surprised to see waves as they’d only previously experienced at the ocean but they don’t call Lake Michigan a “Great Lake” for nothing!

 Chicago Blues and Jazz Clubs

 Like many midwestern industrial cities, Chicago experienced a large number of African American families who relocated there during the first half of the 20th century to find better jobs in the factories.
 As a result, this population brought with it not just southern food, but also music.
 Today, Chicago has some of the best Blues and Jazz clubs outside of the south.
 These include iconic places like Kingston Mines, Rosa’s Lounge, and of course Buddy Guy’s Legends.